cambridge-ceu/csd3/docs/applications/R.md

 ## icelake

-As CSD3 often experiences problem from the login nodes, it is desirable to use `login-icelake.hpc.cam.ac.uk`.
+As CSD3 often experiences problem from the login nodes, it is then desirable to use `login-icelake.hpc.cam.ac.uk`.

 However, there will be complaints about availability of `libreadline.so.6` and then `libiccuuc.so.50` which can be got around with their installations.